manuel-guilbault/aurelia-telemetry/README.md

 The event will be sent to the `TelemetryClient` *after* the `doSomething()` method is called.
 Additionally, if `doSomething()` returns a `Promise`, the call to `trackEvent` will be performed only when the `Promise` is resolved.
-Thanks to this, you can make sure that events tracked when a remote operation is performed won't be tracked if the remote call fails.
+Thanks to this, you can make sure that events depending on a remote operation will be tracked only once the remote call completes successfully.

 The `trackEvent` binding behavior expects the event name as its first parameter, along with an optional object containing additional properties as its second parameter.